-After the Add/Drop period ends, students have the option to withdraw from courses, until the Withdraw Deadline (listed in the Academic Calendar.
+After the Add/Drop period ends, students have the option to withdraw from courses, until the Withdraw Deadlines listed in the Academic Calendar.
 Please note full-term (15 weeks) & part-of-term (8 weeks) have different deadlines.

 Withdrawing vs. Dropping